 Employee Fitness Program

 The ESS Fitness Program is open to all Smith College employees and their immediate families on a first-come, first-served basis.
 Class size is limited.
+Employees who participate in two sessions (spring, summer or fall) may be eligible for the $150 fitness reimbursement through Harvard Pilgrim.
+Visit the ESS Fitness Program, and log into your Harvard Pilgrim account for instructions and forms.

 Exercise & Sport Studies Courses